anshika0207/CoWin-Notifier/README.md

 # CoWin-Notifier
 COVID-19 vaccination has been open in India for several weeks now but people, especially those aged between 18 and 44 years, are struggling to book vaccine appointments.
 The process is pretty tiresome and you might have to wait all day long to get your slot.
 CoWin-Notifier prevents you from constantly checking and refreshing the site, by sending an email when the slots are open.
 It uses the public
-[Cowin Web API](https://apisetu.gov.in/public/api/cowin) to get district-wise data and fetch slot availability.
+[Cowin Web API](https://apisetu.gov.in/public/api/cowin), provided by the government to get district-wise data and fetch slot availability.

 <img src="https://imgk.timesnownews.com/media/COWIN_registration_How_it_works_0.JPG" width="10000" height="350"/>